D.W Fearn's VT-5 vacuum-tube equalizer

 RUBY 2 is a VST/AAX/AU plug-in that faithfully replicates the operational mode and classy sonic imprint of the highly prized VT-5 vacuum-tube equalizer built by D.W.
 Fearn.
-The VT-5 has been lovingly conceived, perfected, designed and finally produced by D.W.
-Fearn as a result of his long-standing experience as a recording engineer/audio designer who is used to working with the best existing audio processors.
+The VT-5 has been lovingly conceived, perfected, designed, and finally produced by D.W.
+Fearn due to his long-standing experience as a recording engineer/audio designer who is used to working with the best existing audio processors.

 Several past attempts have been discarded by the man himself, just because he felt something was lacking in the various proposed digital emulations, so much that he didn’t feel confident enough as to put his brand name (and his credibility) on those half-baked efforts.

 It took Acustica Audio’s proprietary sampling technology to finally succeed in the difficult task of appeasing D.W.
 Fearn; only RUBY 2 could convince him to release a digital replica of his stellar equalizer in a plug-in format with his name on it.

 Ruby is an official endorsement and a faithful representation of the D.W.
 Fearn highly sought-after vacuum tube equalizer VT-5.
 The original hardware equalizer uses passive LC circuitry with class-A triode vacuum tube stages for the input and output.
 The input transformer is made by Jensen.
 The output stage utilizes the same custom Jensen transformer used on the VT-1/VT-2 mic preamps.